Quantum Mixing and Benjamini-Schramm Convergence of Hyperbolic Surfaces: Geometric data

-\end{lemma} The proof is based on the same principle as in the proof of Lemma \ref{Lmm: Eliminate sum 1}: we unite the sum over the Fuchsian group and the integral over the fundamental domain into an integration over the hyperbolic plane. \begin{proof}[Proof of Lemma \ref{Lmm: Eliminate sum 2}]
+The proof is based on the same principle as the proof of Lemma \ref{Lmm: Eliminate sum 1}: we unite the sum over the group and the integral over the fundamental domain into an integration over the hyperbolic plane.